spragginsdesigns/Gelateria-Del-Centro-WebApp/README.md

 - [x]  Create a Scalloped Border image for the navbar background
 - [x]  Edit image to work on the navbar
 - [x]  Create Hero Carousel
-- [x]  Eliminate old CSS and Integrate TailwindCSS into the project

-### To-Do List
+- [x]  **Google Maps**: Add Google Maps location data map within or near the `ContactForm` page area
+- [x]  Style CSS to be responsive with all device sizes
-- [ ]  Create Menu
+- [ ]  Update menu items with real pictures of the menu items
-- [ ]  Scaffold TailwindCSS Responsiveness and Design
----

 ## Contribution

 Currently, this is a closed-source project.
 It could be open-sourced in the future, after its release, for community transparency.